 The Commission's conflict of interest policy, processes, and procedures could more clearly avoid decisions and interventions that hold the Commission accountable for a school's performance.
 The Commission explained that its decisions and interventions "should be grounded in the evidence and data presented in the submittal, the presentation of the issue by the relevant parties, and the Commission's discussion on the issue prior to decision-making" (PERF, p.
 21), which makes sense, but the conflict of interest policy, processes, and procedures do not state as much.
 Further, when considered with the charter contract provision that states that a Notice of Deficiency "may include prescriptive, specific action plans and conditions for the School" (PERF Attachment R-3, p.
 47), it is possible to conceive a scenario where the Commission intervenes with a school's operations.
 The Commission could require a school to take specific actions, and if the school still fails to meet expectations after taking the actions specified by the Commission, the school could pin the failure back on the Commission because it forced the school to take the action that resulted in the failed expectations.
 This possible scenario would make the Commission accountable for the school's performance rather than having the school solely accountable for its own performance.
-While Commission to get involved in internal operations of a school, neither the conflict of interest policy nor the charter contract make it clear that the Commission will not or cannot interfere with internal operations of schools.
-The Commission to require "prescriptive, specific action plans" for schools and including a provision prohibiting the Commission from interfering with the internal operations of a school unless it is to "immediately address serious health and safety issues," pursuant to HRS §302D-17(e).
+While Commission representatives emphasized that the intent of the contract provision is not for the Commission to get involved in internal operations of a school, neither the conflict of interest policy nor the charter contract make it clear that the Commission will not or cannot interfere with internal operations of schools.
+The Commission should consider amending the charter contract by removing the provision that allows the Commission to require "prescriptive, specific action plans" for schools and including a provision prohibiting the Commission from interfering with the internal operations of a school unless it is to "immediately address serious health and safety issues," pursuant to HRS §302D-17(e).